arturdoruch/doctrine-entity-manager-bundle/README.md

 `ArturDoruch\DoctrineEntityManagerBundle\AbstractEntityManager`

-Protected methods to use in entity manager class:
+Protected methods for use in the entity manager class:

   * getEntityManagerName
   * initialize